wuhland/faw-detector/README.md

 # FAW detector
-For using a pretrained model to infer the presense of an object and send a text message when detected.
+For using a pretrained model to infer the presense of Fall Army Worm.
+At the edge!